PopGenClustering/AlignmentCost/README.md

 ## Contents

 The **data** folder contains four data files taken from the Supplementary materials of Fortier et al. 2020 that we used for the empirical anlaysis.
-We modified the ordering of the populations and the ordering of the clusters in the raw *CLUMPP* data files so that the first replicates of both datasets follow the same pattern as Fig. 2 of Fortier et al. 2020.
+We modified the ordering of the populations and the ordering of the clusters in the raw *CLUMPP* data files so that the membership barplot pattern of the first replicates of both datasets are consistent with that of the Fig. 2 in Fortier et al. 2020.
  * *all_indfile.txt* and *codis_indfile.txt* are adapted from *CLUMPP/CLUMPP_input/all_indfile.txt* and *CLUMPP/CLUMPP_input/codis_indfile.txt* of Fortier et al. 2020 Supplementary.
  * *all_clumpp_results.txt* and *codis_clumpp_results.txt* are takend from *CLUMPP/CLUMPP_output/all_ind_miscfile.txt* and *CLUMPP/CLUMPP_output/codis_ind_miscfile.txt* files.